mimi-netizen/Steghub-DevOps_CloudComputing/README.md

 ## Introduction

-This repository contains the tasks for Level 1 of 5 of the StegHub School of DevOps & Cloud Engineering.
+This repository contains the tasks of the StegHub School of DevOps & Cloud Engineering.
 The topics covered in this level include:

 - Web Stack implementation in AWS: LAMP Stack, LEMP Stack, MERN, MEAN Stack deployment to Ubuntu in AWS
 - Client-server architecture with MySQL